dosowiechi/ClusT3/CIFAR/README.md

 ## Test-time Adaptation

 At test-time, we utilize `test_adapt_projector.py` to adapt our model which should be defined as in source training using `configuration.py`.
-Depending on the `--niter` choosen between [1, 3, 5, 10, 20, 50, 100], we obtain the accuracy for each number of iterations from the list up to the `--niter`..
+Depending on the `--niter` choosen between [1, 3, 5, 10, 20, 50, 100], we obtain the accuracy for each number of iterations from the list up to the `--niter`.